 Imagine buying a carton of orange juice with a Zero Waste logo on it.
 (Never happened to me, by the way, but hypothetically speaking.)
 It seems fair to expect that there is absolutely no waste related to the production of the juice.
 Sounds very hard to achieve, doesn’t it?
 But then the region of your brain responsible for life-cycling thinking kicks in and you realize it’s even worse: production is only one part of the life cycle.
 We also need zero waste throughout the entire supply chain, use phase and end of life…

 Do you still believe in “zero waste” orange juice?

 I could end the article here and state that it is probably impossible to produce anything without generating waste.
 Luckily, to induce positive change, the people behind the zero-waste movement set though but achievable goals for the industry.
 To be certified as Zero Waste brand in the USA, you need to divert at least 90% of your waste away from the environment, landfills and incinerators.

 This last part is a very important detail, sometimes overlooked.
-Combustion generates energy, so one can argue that waste incineration at least helps minimise the use of fossil fuels.
+Combustion generates energy, so one can argue that waste incineration at least helps minimize the use of fossil fuels.
 But with well-developed solar and wind energy technologies, waste incineration is not an advantageous solution.
 The requirements force you not to take shortcuts.
-Learn to reduce the waste and rethink your products.
+Learn to reduce waste and rethink your products.

 Let’s agree with these requirements: 90% waste diversion is good enough to become a Zero Waste company.
 Still, not many businesses have reached this goal.
 Reducing overall waste generation is an important starting point, but you will soon find yourself in a position where the little trash you do generate still ends up in a landfill or incinerator.